bachya/ecowitt2mqtt/README.md

 * `percentage`: the raw numeric value is interpreted as the percentage of voltage remaining the battery.

+`ecowitt2mqtt` provides three mechanisms to handle this complexity:

+1. A built-in mapping of all currently known battery types to their assumed strategy
+2. A default battery strategy for unknown battery types
+3. User-defined battery strategy overrides

+### Built-in Mapping

+`ecowitt2mqtt` contains an internal mapping that should automatically transform all known battery types into their correct format.

+### Default Battery Strategy

+By using the `--default-battery-strategy` configuration parameter, users can specify how unknown battery types should be treated by default.

 ### Battery Overrides

 Individual batteries can be overridden and given a new strategy.
-This allows users to, say, interpret all batteries as `boolean` by default, but interpret a specific battery as `numeric`.
 How this is accomplished differs slightly based on the configuration method used:

 * Command Line Options: provide one or more `--battery-override "batt1=boolean"` options
 * Environment Variables: provide a `ECOWITT2MQTT_BATTERY_OVERRIDE` variable that is a semicolon-delimited pair of "key=value" strings (e.g., `ECOWITT2MQTT_BATTERY_OVERRIDE="batt1=boolean;batt2=numeric"`)
 * Config File: include a dictionary of key/value pairs in either YAML or JSON format

+These overrides work on both known and unknown battery types; that said, if you should find the need to override a known battery type because `ecowitt2mqtt` has an incorrect internal interpretation, submit an issue to get it corrected!

 ### Example